Royal Navy removes WWII bomb from River Thames in London

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+Lt.
+Mike St Pierre, who led the bomb-disposal team, said the device was in good condition, “and it clearly still presented a danger.”

-London was heavily bombed by Nazi Germany during the war, and unexploded munitions are still sometimes found.
+London was heavily bombed by Nazi Germany during the war, and unexploded munitions are still occasionally found.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.